Francesco Zurolo

-Francesco Zurolo, also called Francesco Zurulo (in some historical documents of the time) or more commonly Francesco Zurlo (first half of the 15th century - 11 August 1480), he was an Italian feudal lord, baron of Oppido Lucano and feudal lord of Pietragalla and Casalaspro (it was a village that arose near Pietragalla).
+Francesco Zurolo, also called Francesco Zurlo, in some ancient transcriptions Francisci Zuroli or Francesco Zurulo (first half of the 15th century - Otranto, 11 August 1480), he was an Italian baron of Oppido Lucano and feudal lord of Pietragalla and Casalaspro (it was a village that arose near Pietragalla).

-He was a member of the noble Zurolo family or Zurlo family.
+He was a member of the noble House of Zurolo or Zurlo family.

 He was also the military leader and captain of the city of Otranto, together with Giovanni Antonio Delli Falconi, during the siege of the Ottoman Turks, during the early stages of the Ottoman conquest of the city; he died heroically with his soldiers shortly after a breach in the walls, where he was killed by the Turkish soldiers.

-By his will, he was the posthumous founder of the convent complex of Santa Maria del Gesù known as Sant'Antonino in Oppido Lucano and also thanks and by will of one of his daughters, Caterina Zurolo, who fulfilled the wishes of her father who died in battle.
-The complex saw its construction in 1482.
+By his will, he was the posthumous founder of the convent complex of Santa Maria del Gesù known as Sant'Antonino in Oppido Lucano and also by the will of one of his daughters, Caterina Zurolo, who fulfilled the wishes of her father after he died in battle.
+The complex was built in 1482.

 Biography

 Zurolo family

-The chronicle of the Zurolo family or Zurlo family has been recorded since the earliest times and has enjoyed, with varying fortunes, nobility in the Kingdom of Naples and in particular in Campania, Apulia, Salento (is a province of Apulia), Basilicata, and Molise.
+The chronicle of the Zurolo family has been recorded since the earliest times and has enjoyed, with varying fortunes, nobility in the Kingdom of Naples and in particular in Campania, Apulia, Salento (a province of Apulia), Basilicata, and Molise.

-Personal life and barony in the Kingdom of Naples
+Personal life in the Kingdom of Naples

 Francesco Zurolo was the son of Giacomo Zurolo and Francesca Brancaccio.
-He had brothers and sisters, among whom we remember: Caterina, Ettore, Beatrice, Pietro, Elisabetta and Lucrezia.
+He had brothers and sisters, among whom were: Caterina, Ettore, Beatrice, Pietro, Elisabetta and Lucrezia.

-He married Cassandra Caracciolo with whom he had daughters: Lucrezia, Caterina and Ughetta.
+Zurolo married Cassandra Caracciolo, with whom he had three daughters: Lucrezia, Caterina, and Ughetta.

-Francesco Zurolo (or Francesco Zurlo) feudal lord and baron of Pietragalla, Casalaspro (it was a village that arose near Pietragalla) and Oppido Lucano.
+Zurolo was feudal lord and baron of Pietragalla, Casalaspro, a village that arose near Pietragalla, and Oppido Lucano.

-The Battle of Otranto
+War of Otranto

-The southern part of the Bay of the Turks, where the first Turkish invasion forces of Ahmed Pasha's troops landed.
-It is located a few kilometers north of Otranto.
-It is currently protected by the FAI.
+Pictured here is the southern part of Baia dei Turchi, near the Alimini Lakes in Apulia, where the waters are shallower; this is where Ahmed Pasha's first Ottoman invasion troops landed.
+It is located a few kilometers north of Otranto and is currently protected by the FAI.